DepressedBunnys/GBF-Timers/README.md

 ### Balance Updates
 1. Improved XP gained from 10 XP per 5 minutes to 150 XP per 5 minutes.
 This change was needed since the level grind became too "hardcore" where you needed 998 hours to reach level 100 from level 99
+2. XP gained buffed from 150 to 300 then to 180 per 5 minutes

 ### Small Updates
 1. Added session topic